helloJulie/Thesis/README.md

 <br>
 <br>
 <h2 align="center">
-     Building a Stock Portfolio Using the Markowitz Model
+     Portfolio Optimization Using Markowitz Model
     </h2>

 Modern portfolio theory, introduced by Harry Markowitz in 1952, defines efficient portfolios as those that maximize expected return for a given level of risk.